chef/automate/components/docs-chef-io/content/automate/reports.md

 #### Profile Deep Filtering

-Deep Filtering with `profile_id` queries a specific profile and creates a compliance report for that version of the profile in your infrastructure.
+Deep Filtering with `profile_id` scopes a compliance report to a versioned profile.

 To create a report at the profile level: